PoisonedRAG: Knowledge Corruption Attacks to Retrieval-Augmented Generation of Large Language Models: Design of

-\myparatight{Crafting a poisoned text $P$ to simultaneously achieve the two conditions} The key challenge in crafting $P$ to simultaneously achieve the two conditions is that they could be conflicted in certain cases.
-For instance, if we craft the poisoned text $P$ such that it is extremely semantically similar to the target question $Q$, (e.g., let $P$ be the same as the target question $Q$), then we could achieve the retrieval condition but may not achieve the effectiveness condition.
-To address the challenge, our idea is to decompose the poisoned text $P$ into two disjoint sub-texts $S$ and $I$, where $P = S \oplus I$ and $\oplus$ is the text concatenation operation.
-We then craft $S$ and $I$ to achieve the retrieval condition and effectiveness condition, respectively.
-In particular, we first craft $I$ such that it could achieve the effectiveness condition, i.e., when $I$ is used as the context for the target question $Q$, the LLM would generate the target answer $R$.
-Given $I$, we further craft $S$ to achieve the retrieval condition while maintaining the effectiveness condition, i.e., the final poisoned text $P = S \oplus I$ achieves the two conditions simultaneously.
-To reach the goal, we aim to craft $S$ such that 1) $S \oplus I$ is semantically similar to the target question $Q$, and 2) it would not influence the effectiveness of $I$, i.e., the LLM still generates the target answer $R$ for the target question $Q$ when $S \oplus I$ is used as the context for the target question $Q$.
+We aim to craft a malicious text $P$ to simultaneously achieve the two derived conditions.
+The key challenge in crafting $P$ to simultaneously achieve the two conditions is that they could be conflicted in certain cases.
+For instance, if we craft the malicious text $P$ such that it is extremely semantically similar to the target question $Q$, (e.g., let $P$ be the same as the target question $Q$), then we could achieve the retrieval condition but may not achieve the generation condition.
+To address the challenge, our idea is to decompose the malicious text $P$ into two disjoint sub-texts $S$ and $I$, where $P = S \oplus I$ and $\oplus$ is the text concatenation operation.
+We then craft $S$ and $I$ to achieve the retrieval condition and generation condition, respectively.
+In particular, we first craft $I$ such that it could achieve the generation condition, i.e., when $I$ is used as the context for the target question $Q$, the LLM would generate the target answer $R$.
+Given $I$, we further craft $S$ to achieve the retrieval condition while maintaining the generation condition, i.e., the final malicious text $P = S \oplus I$ achieves the two conditions simultaneously.
+To reach the goal, we aim to craft $S$ such that 1) $S \oplus I$ is semantically similar to the target question $Q$, and 2) it would not influence the effectiveness of $I$, i.e., the LLM still generates the target answer $R$ for the target question $Q$ when $S \oplus I$ is used as the context for $Q$.
+Figure~\ref{poisonedrag-overview} shows an overview of {\name}.